jamessmithe4216/-TEAM_US.-/README.md

+(JES)
-This is my first involved addition to my collection involving usernamwe Mrmagic048 please go there to follow my progess.
+This is my first involved addition to my collection in the _Mrmagic048; please go there to follow my progess.
+?!.